 L&S College Advising appointments open (i.e. show up as bookable) exactly seven days in advance of each time slot.
 For example, on Tuesday at 9am, appointments for the following Tuesday at 9am will show up and can be booked.
 At 9:30, a new batch of appointments (for 9:30 the following Tuesday) will become available.

-We offer appointments Mon-Fri, 9am-Noon and 1-4 every half hour.
+Advising appointments are offered Mon-Fri, 9am-Noon and 1-4 every half hour.

 What does this mean for you?